darcy-rayner/colib/colib/README.md

     );

 For custom types you would like to ease, you can write your own interpolators using the IInterpolator interface, or you can make the type implement the IInterpolatable interface.
-Or, if you are feeling really adventurous, you could write your own custom command.
+If you are feeling really adventurous, you could even write your own custom command.

 Eases
 -